NotActuallyTerry/github-team-sync/README.md

 If you have `ADMIN_FINE_GRAINED_AUTHZ` enabled, you only need the following permission for the user realm:
 - `view-users`

+#### Authentik Permissions
+Create a service account & provide it the `Can view Group` permission.
+Then, create an API key that's attached to that account.

 #### Google Workspace Permissions
 You must delegate domain-wide authority to the service account with the following scopes:
 - `https://www.googleapis.com/auth/admin.directory.group.readonly`